% of new VPs that succeed that “just need a little more time” to:

 And it’s true.
 The mediocre VPs of Sales can’t afford to get rid of Can’t Close Bob.
 But the great ones don’t need Can’t Close Bob — at all.
 They immediately show him the door.

 OK so those are the tests for Job 1 – Recruiting and Team Building.

 Next Up are the Tests for Job #2: Backfilling and Improving the Team.

 The bottom line is you can figure out if your VP Sales is good enough based on revenue in about 90 days — It’s True.
 How?
 90 Days Isn’t Enough to build up the pipeline, you say.
 Fair enough.
 90 Days Isn’t Enough to See the Results of My Fancy New Processes?
 True, to some extent.
 But the thing is, it’s plenty of time to do Better Than We Were Doing Before.

 When your VP Sales comes in, hopefully, you have something in the pipeline, some in-bound leads, some sort of mini-engine.
 Maybe it’s just a sputtering 1 cylinder engine … but something.
 Something to improve.

-Test #3: So a Great VP Sales will, if nothing else, tune the engine she inherits immediately, and so you’ll see faster revenue growth in just Half a Sales Cycle — and materially faster growth in Just One Sales Cycle (so this one might take 90 days to know for sure).
+So a Great VP Sales will, if nothing else, tune the engine she inherits immediately, and so you’ll see faster revenue growth in just Half a Sales Cycle — and materially faster growth in Just One Sales Cycle (so this one might take 90 days to know for sure).
 You’ll see momentum, more deals in demos, more draft contracts going out, halfway through your sales cycle.
 And by the end of Just One Sales Cycle (say 90 days) … you should see real revenue improvements.
 Quantitative improvements of more deals closed.
 And more deals about to close.

 It almost has to happen that way, if the VP Sales has made the people improvements we talked about above.